-BLB Solicitors were the first dedicated CRPS compensation claim lawyers in the UK.
+BLB Chronic Pain Solicitors are dedicated CRPS and chronic pain compensation claim lawyers.
 We understand CRPS and the fundamental importance of protecting you and your family financially for the future.
 We have a proven track record of recovering the maximum compensation for CRPS, very often high six figure and seven figure awards.
 Nothing can compensate you for the torment of CRPS, but removing the financial burden can at least remove a major worry.

 So far we have recovered over £53 million pounds in compensation for people suffering CRPS.

 “It’s difficult to believe it’s over!
 My union solicitors were an utter joke but you’ve been unbelievable from start to finish.
 I’m so pleased I finally plucked up the courage to call you.”
 TW (£535,000 compensation recovered for CRPS), March 2018